 - Make sure the hitch and hitch ball are tight and does not wobble.

-- Tongue jack should be fully retracted so that it will not hit the road if you hit a bump.
+- Tongue jack should be fully retracted so that it will not hit the road if you hit a bump or hole.

 - Electrical connection is fully inserted and cable has enough slack for turns but not too much that it drags on the road.